Step One: Create a Trip

 The pros came to play here for years at the U.S. Bank Championship on the PGA Tour.
 In fact, it’s where a rookie named Tiger Woods made his tour debut in 1996.
 Expect mature trees, tight fairways and long par fours at Brown Deer, a Milwaukee County course that opened in 1929 and was renovated in 1987.

-In recent years, with the addition of quality courses like Wild Rock, golf has become yet another reason to head to the Dells for vacation or just a well-deserved day off at the links.
-Designed by renowned architects Michael Hurdzan and Dana Fry, Wild Rock is considered one of state’s best new designs.
+In recent years, with the addition of quality courses like Wild Rock, golf has become yet another reason to head to the Dells for vacation or just a well-deserved day off.
+Designed by renowned architects Michael Hurdzan and Dana Fry, Wild Rock is considered one of the state’s best designs.
 The topography in the Dells area in general and Wilderness Hotel & Golf Resort in specific lends itself to visual surprises.
 At Wild Rock, you’ll negotiate an old quarry, a ridge, a ravine and a stand of hardwoods and enjoy grand views of the Wisconsin River valley.